charles-owen/resizer-cl/README.md

 # Resizer

-_Vertical resize support for div, textarea, iframe, etc._
+_Resizing resize support for div, textarea, iframe, etc._

 A problem with the resize feature of textarea and iframe is that it does not work in all browsers (especially Edge) and is often quite quirky.
 This small package allows you to